xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-PUSHBUTTON.PROPERTIES   Sets the properties of the push button control
+PUSHBUTTON.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the push button control

-EDITBOX.PROPERTIES   Sets the properties of an edit box on a worksheet or dialog sheet
+EDITBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of an edit box on a worksheet or dialog sheet

-LABEL.PROPERTIES   Sets the accelerator property of the label and group box control
+LABEL.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the accelerator property of the label and group box control

-LISTBOX.PROPERTIES   Sets the properties of a list box and drop-down box controls on a worksheet or dialog sheet
+LISTBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of a list box and drop-down box controls on a worksheet or dialog sheet

 Return to [top](#A)